nic-dgl104-winter-2024/rrj-aditivatish/README.md

 # Week 10
-## ASSESS EXTERNAL COMMUNITY CONTRIBUTION GUIDELINES
+# ASSESS EXTERNAL COMMUNITY CONTRIBUTION GUIDELINES

 ## Tasks
 - Visit the repository of an open-source project you're interested in.
 - Read their README.md file carefully to understand how to contribute.
 - Look for documents like CONTRIBUTING.md or CONDUCT.md for guidelines.
 - Note down any steps or processes they require for contributions.
-## ASSESS EXTERNAL COMMUNITY CONTRIBUTION GUIDELINES
+## Assess External Community Contribution Guidelines
 In this week visited the open sources project which you proviede to us after reading there Readme's i saw many high level projects or the project in many nother languages which i did't studied yet then i found one open source pattern library in java then i choose that one becuase this language i learned in my last semester but i was not aware of pattern library i just read the concept library only but this time i have to impletment practicaly.
 ![image](https://github.com/nic-dgl104-winter-2024/rrj-aditivatish/assets/144161682/bfd35c1c-e394-4ac1-9711-b5712e5c09e9)

-## CONTRIBUTE TO EXTERNAL COMMUNITY
+## Contribute To External Community
 To complete this week activity I have successfully completed the steps suggested to help in the "Add Java implementation for Observer pattern" article (#35) in the Mini-Projects repository by reading the Readme file and understand the problem.
 ![image](https://github.com/nic-dgl104-winter-2024/rrj-aditivatish/assets/144161682/3802c188-5c26-4473-b5fa-bdbb517ae7b1)

-## CONTRIBUTE TO PATTERN-LIBRARY
+## Contribute To Pattern-Library
 I moved the fork repository to my GitHub account and cloned it to my local machine and it started with the help of you given videos.
 By creating a new branch called "Java-ovservational-Pattern".
 I worked to implement the Java Observer instance according to the requirements specified in the journal.
 I encountered a few challenges throughout the process, especially in understanding the complexities of implementing the Observer framework in Java.
 However, by referring to relevant documents and with the help of online resources, I successfully overcame these obstacles.

 ## Reflection